By Gustavoblalmiras • Last updated: March 2026

 - If your driving is mostly short trips, consider whether a high-output diesel is the right fit.

-- Don’t repeatedly interrupt regenerations (if your car is mid-regen, finishing that drive can save you hassle later).
+- Don’t repeatedly interrupt regenerations—finishing the drive can save you hassle later.

-- Fix warning lights early; a “minor” fault can stop regens and snowball into a blocked DPF.
+- Fix warning lights early; small faults can stop regens and snowball into a blocked DPF.

-2) EGR cooler issues and recall campaigns (fire-risk context)
+2) EGR cooler issues and recall campaigns (rare fire-risk context)

 Symptoms to watch for